 Common issues that delay the bulk verification process

-Bulk verification for Places listings can take about one week, but errors or quality guideline violations may delay the process.
-When you upload a data file to Google Places, you may encounter errors that can cause listings to be disapproved.
+Bulk verification for locations can take about one week, but errors or quality guideline violations may delay the process.
+When you upload a data file to Google My Business Locations, you may encounter errors that can cause location to be disapproved.
 See the list below for common issues that delay the verification process.

 - Capitalize appropriately.
 Make sure the business name reflects the same capitalization as it does in real life.

 - Your business name should be represented exactly as it is in the real world.
-Do not include any additional information about the business, such as its speciality, store code, city, or location.
+Do not include any additional information about the business, such as its speciality or store code.
 The only exception is for businesses within shopping malls or container stores.
 They may represent their location parenthetically after their business title.
-(For example: “Starbucks (inside Safeway)”
+For example: "Starbucks (inside Safeway)"

 - Only include existing physical locations.

-- Multiple listings at the same physical location are not permitted within one feed.
+- Multiple locations at the same physical location are not permitted within one feed.
 Please consolidate multiple services or businesses under one title.